CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 As a final step we want to remove the default applications available from the Tomcat install, including the examples and management applications.
 These default sites can and will give away information about the environment and present an information security risk.<br/>
 Please delete every directory inside `C:\tomcat\webapps\*` to help reduce the attack surface of the application server.

+<a name="confAndDeploymentInstaller"></a>
 ##Configuration and Deployment - Installer##
+<b>This section describes how to configure and deploy the Dashboard using the Installer.
+For instructions on how to configure and deploy the Dashboard manually, see [Configuration and Deployment - Manual](#confAndDeploymentManual).</b>

 ### CIS-CAT Pro Dashboard Runtime Configuration File###
 Locate the latest version of CIS-CAT Pro Dashboard, pinned at the top of the Downloads section, from [CIS WorkBench](https://workbench.cisecurity.org/).
 Download the CIS-CAT Pro Dashboard bundle that corresponds to your Java installation (32-bit or 64-bit) from [CIS WorkBench](https://workbench.cisecurity.org/).
 Place and extract the bundle on your tomcat instance.